 That's all there is to it, Enjoy! ;)

 Now all post revisions related records should have been purged from your SQL database and all revision history should have been deleted.
-If you would like to, you can also completely Disable WordPress Revisions to stop Revisions from ever being created again.
+If you feel the need, you can also completely Disable WordPress Revisions to stop new revisions from ever being created again.